 SafeTEA and SecuriTEA

 Because I am a farmer myself, I understand the challenges and the needs of our community, and don’t just look at how to improve members’ businesses, but also our society.
 After all, Fairtrade has always been about people.
-Our co-operative represents 15,000 farmer members and we are all benefitting from the security and the support of the Fairtrade system.
+Our co-operative represents 15,000 farmer members and we are all benefiting from the security and the support of the Fairtrade system.
 The Fairtrade Premium is democratic; meaning our members collectively make decisions about these investments.
 We do this by electing representatives to join a Premium Committee and all decisions made by the group are accountable and in line with long-term development plans that aim to address the problems that could affect any one of us.

 ‘And that’s one of the reasons our committee decides to prioritise healthcare because anyone could fall sick and illness makes families and businesses more vulnerable.
 It affects productivity and performance at work.
 For example, in rural areas, if one person is sick, usually two more family members will have to miss work too to take them to a health facility because clinics are so far away.
 So we invest Fairtrade Premium in village dispensaries and support our members to get health insurance.